sarbal/BINF_tut/lessons/lesson9.md

 load("lesson4.Rdata")
 ```

-## The many ways of gene set enrichment
 ### Gene set enrichment (GSE)
 A method to identify properties of genes or proteins that are over-represented.
 GSE is a (relatively) straightforward method to sumamrize the results of your experiment, in particualr when you believe there is some link or association to a known phenotype (e.g., enrichment for dopamine receptors in Parkinson's disease).
 Uses statistical approaches to identify significantly enriched groups of genes, and the main annotation database is the Gene Ontology ([GO](http://www.geneontology.org/)) and the Molecular Signatures database ([MSigDB](http://software.broadinstitute.org/gsea/msigdb/index.jsp)).
 - The most well known method is GSEA: http://www.pnas.org/content/102/43/15545.short, but it can be a little complicated to run on other data (mostly for gene expression experiments) and interpret (old dispute here https://www.ncbi.nlm.nih.gov/pubmed/20048385).